 The UE shall perform and report the UE Rx-Tx time difference measurements for Cell 1 within the specified UE Rx-Tx time difference measurement time starting from the beginning of time interval T2.

-The reported UE Rx-Tx measurement for each correct event shall be within the UE Rx-Tx reporting range specified in clause [10.1.25.3.1].
+The reported UE Rx-Tx measurement for each correct event shall be within the UE Rx-Tx reporting range specified in clause 10.1.25.3.1.

-The UE Rx-Tx time difference measurement time fulfils the UE Rx-Tx measurement accuracy requirements specified in clause [TBD] for Cell 1.
+The UE Rx-Tx time difference measurement time fulfils the UE Rx-Tx measurement accuracy requirements specified in clause 10.1.39.2 for Cell 1.

 << End of Second change >>

 << Start of Third change >>